fechy/retropie-web-gui/README.md

 ````

 ## Installing and running
-Now you need the serve, so:
+Now you need the server, so:
 - Download the release and unzip it inside `/home/pi/web/retropie-webui`
 - Navigate to `/home/pi/web/retropie-webui/config/` and open `retropie.json`.
 This file contains the path to retropie directory.
 If you have the original installation of RetroPie and you haven't modify the path, then you should be already set.
 - Then from the `/home/pi/web/retropie-webui/` directory run one of this commands: